Spanish tutor near me in Richmond, VA

 Common Spanish Verbs and Conjugation

-Santiago taught about 1 month ago
+Santiago taught 3 months ago

 The Tutor and Student reviewed the Spanish past perfect tense (pluscuamperfecto) and its application in sequencing past events.
 They practiced conjugating verbs, ordering events chronologically, and constructing narratives.
 The Student will research the "God's Hand by Maradona" event for the next session, reporting on it using the past perfect tense.